daliwangi/markets/README.md

 MiguelMota "Cointop" at <https://github.com/miguelmota/cointop> for crypto currency tickers;

-8go "CoinBash.sh" at <https://github.com/8go/coinbash> for CoinMarketCap simple tickers.</i>
+8go "CoinBash.sh" at <https://github.com/8go/coinbash> for CoinMarketCap simple tickers.

+Mop: track stocks the hacker way https://github.com/mop-tracker/mop</i>

+<b>IMPORTANT: None of these scripts are supposed to be used under truly professional constraints.
+Do your own research!</b>

 -------------------------------------------------------------------------------------------------